News|Safety equipment April 14, 2014

-A building certifier’s friend: the new AS/NZS5532 for height safety anchors
+A building certifier’s friend: for height safety anchors

 What makes a roof safety anchor truly safe?
-Until now, nobody knew for sure and suppliers of roof safety anchors were able to devise their own test for the performance of this life-saving equipment.
-All that has changed with the release of AS/NZS 5532:2013 Manufacturing requirements for single-point anchor device used for harness-based work at height.
+Until now, nobody knew for sure and suppliers of roof safety anchors were able to devise their tests for the performance of this life-saving equipment.
+All that has changed with the release of AS/NZS 5532:2013 Manufacturing requirements for single-point anchor devices used for harness-based work at height.

 Sponsored by the Working At Heights Association, AS/NZS5532 is part of the AS/NZS1891 suite of standards, which deal with fall arrest devices.

-In fact, the only requirement had been that anchor points were rated to 15kN for one person and 21kN for two-person use.
-AS/NZS5532 introduced a number of new requirements and set a uniform national benchmark for testing and certification.
+The only requirement had been that anchor points were rated to 15kN for one person and 21kN for two-person use.
+AS/NZS5532 introduced several new requirements and set a uniform national benchmark for testing and certification.

 Dynamic testing